BitDevsNYC/BitDevsNYC.github.io/_posts/2022-02-28-socratic_seminar-3.md

 ---

 We will start with introductions, some basic ground rules, and jump into technical discussions.
-We will cover recent news and technical developments
+We will cover aspects of the bitcoin protocol, recent news, and technical developments.

 ## Bitcoin Protocol